criecm/ansible-roles/criecm.ctld/README.md

 # criecm.ctld

-* Creates ZFS volumes for defined targets (if they are in /dev/zvol AND volsuze is defined)
+* Creates ZFS volumes for defined targets (if they are in /dev/zvol AND ( volsize is defined OR origin is defined)) usese criecm.zfs for this

 * Configure ctl daemon (kernel-mode iscsi target)